fluxcd/website/content/en/docs/guides/image-update.md

 Two methods are available for authenticating container registers as `ImageRepository` resources in Flux:

-* Experimental authentication mechanisms (where the controller retrieves the credentials itself and is only available for the three major cloud providers), or
+* Automated authentication mechanisms (where the controller retrieves the credentials itself and is only available for the three major cloud providers), or
 * a [`CronJob`](cron-job-image-auth.md) which does not rely on native platform support in Flux, (instead storing credentials as Kubernetes secrets which are periodically refreshed.)

 Native authentication mechanisms have been implemented in Flux for the three major cloud providers, but it needs to enabled with a flag.
 Please see individual sections on how to do this.

 {{% alert color="info" title="Workarounds" color="warning" %}}
 Please note that the native authentication feature is still experimental and using cron jobs to refresh credentials is still the recommended method especially for multi-tenancy where tenants on the same cluster don't trust each other.
-Check [cron job documentation](cron-job-image-auth.md) for
-common examples for the most popular cloud provider docker registries.
+Check [cron job documentation](cron-job-image-auth.md) for common examples for the most popular cloud provider docker registries.
 {{% /alert %}}

-#### Using Native AWS ECR Auto-Login
+### Using Native AWS ECR Auto-Login

 There is native support for the AWS Elastic Container Registry available since `image-reflector-controller` [v0.13.0](https://github.com/fluxcd/image-reflector-controller/blob/main/CHANGELOG.md#0130)